3335-111-08 Organization of the CHRI medical staff.

 (D) The chief quality officer of the Ohio state university medical center.

 The chief quality and patient safety officer of the Ohio state university medical center is referred to herein these bylaws as the chief quality officer.
-The chief quality officer reports to the chief medical officer for administrative and operational issues and has an independent reporting relationship to the executive vice president for health sciences regarding quality data and patient safety events.
-The chief quality officer works collaboratively with clinical leadership of the medical center, including director of medical affairs for the CHRI, nursing leadership and hospital administration.
+The chief quality officer reports to the chief medical officer.
+The chief quality officer works collaboratively with clinical leadership of the medical center, including medical director of quality for the CHRI, director of medical affairs for the CHRI, nursing leadership and hospital administration.
 The chief quality officer provides leadership in the development and measurement of the medical center’s approach to quality, patient safety and reduction of adverse events.
 The chief quality officer communicates and implements strategic, operational and programmatic plans and policies to promote a culture where patient safety is an important priority for medical and hospital staff.